 Next admission period opens February 2018

 Fatigue fractures may occur as a consequence of cyclic loading structures.
-In particular within the context of fatigue and damage tolerance certification, engineers should have the knowledge and skills to analyse and assess fatigue life and fatigue performance.
-This includes the ability to design against fatigue, and to validate designs with validated fatigue strength justifications.
+In particular, within the context of fatigue and damage tolerance certification, engineers should have the knowledge and skills to analyse and assess fatigue life and fatigue performance.
+This includes the ability to design against fatigue and to validate designs with validated fatigue strength justifications.
 Fatigue fractures and related structural failures may be caused by a variety of factors, such as quality of applied materials, the production technology, the structural design, inappropriate reliability calculations, underestimations of load spectra, and inappropriate use of structures.
 With so many possible factors an integral and rigorous engineering approach is required.

 This course will provide you with the knowledge and skills to identify potential critical locations and sources of poor fatigue performance; to develop strategies to avoid fatigue fractures and to improve fatigue performance of structures.

 For anyone working on development, design or strength justification of engineering structures this course will be invaluable.
-It will not only learn the methods and best practices, but also explain thoroughly the fundamentals that allow to assess the limits of current practices, and ways to overcome such limitations.
+It will not only learn the methods and best practices, but also explain thoroughly the fundamentals that allow assessing the limits of current practices, and ways to overcome such limitations.
 In short, you will become a fatigue and damage tolerance specialist!